The Termination of Parental Rights in North Carolina

 A parent who has lost parental rights in a court hearing has no legal right to make parenting decisions, to visit the child or to engage in any form of communication with the child.

-Reasons to Terminate Parental Rights
+Grounds to Terminate Parental Rights in North Carolina

 - Parental abuse or neglect of the child